 Charter; City of Alexandria.
 Shifts dates related to the election of the council and the school board to reflect the City's change to November elections.
-Also allows the city attorney to be the legal advisor to the school board with the concurrence of both the council and the school board.
-01/23/14 House: Read third time and passed House (77-Y 19-N) 01/24/14 Senate: Referred to Committee on Local Government HB 371 License tax, local; tax on net income of businesses.
-Patron: Head Summary as introduced: Local license tax.
+The bill provides that the city attorney may be the legal advisor to the school board with the concurrence of both the council and the school board.
+01/23/14 House: VOTE: PASSAGE (77-Y 19-N) 02/21/14 Senate: Passed Senate (29Y-11N) Notes: City position: support HB 371 License tax, local; tax on net income of businesses.
+Patron: Head Summary as introduced:

+Local license tax.
 Requires that beginning with the 2015 license year, the optional local license (BPOL) tax would be imposed on the Virginia taxable income of corporations and the net income of sole proprietorships and pass-through entities.
 Under current law, the optional BPOL tax is imposed on the gross receipts or gross revenues of businesses.

-01/03/14 House: Referred to Committee on Finance 02/03/14 House: Continued to 2015 in Finance Notes: City position: oppose HB 434 Machinery and tools, merchants' capital, and BPOL taxes; maximum rates established.
+02/03/14 House: Continued to 2015 in Finance

+Notes: City position: oppose

+HB 434 Machinery and tools, merchants' capital, and BPOL taxes; maximum rates established.

 Patron: LeMunyon Summary as introduced:

 Machinery and tools, merchants' capital and BPOL taxes; maximum rates established.
 Prohibits a locality from increasing its business machinery and tools tax, merchants' capital tax, and local license (BPOL) fees and taxes above the locality's rates in effect as of January 1, 2014.
-01/04/14 House: Referred to Committee on Finance 02/03/14 House: Continued to 2015 in Finance Notes: City position: oppose HB 435 Machinery and tools, merchants' capital, and BPOL taxes; maximum rates and income tax credits.
-Patron: LeMunyon Summary as introduced: Machinery and tools, merchants' capital and BPOL taxes; maximum rates and income tax credits.
+02/03/14 House: Continued to 2015 in Finance Notes: City position: oppose HB 435 Machinery and tools, merchants' capital, and BPOL taxes; maximum rates and income tax credits.
+Patron: LeMunyon Summary as introduced:

+Machinery and tools, merchants' capital and BPOL taxes; maximum rates and income tax credits.
 Prohibits a locality from increasing its merchants' capital tax, local license (BPOL) fees and taxes, and taxes on machinery and tools used in a business above the locality's rates in effect as of January 1, 2014, and establishes refundable income tax credits for the same taxes beginning with taxable year 2014.
 The refundable individual and corporate income tax credits would equal 33 percent of such taxes paid during the taxable year.
-The credit would sunset on December 31, 2018.
-The bill also would prohibit any subtraction or deduction for these taxes in computing Virginia taxable income.
-01/04/14 House: Referred to Committee on Finance Notes: City position: oppose HB 556 Restoration of civil right to vote; felon eligible to vote upon completion of sentence.
-Patron: Carr Patron: Carr Summary as introduced:
+The credit would at the end of 2018.
+02/12/14 House: Left in Finance Notes: City position: oppose HB 556 Restoration of civil right to vote; felon eligible to vote upon completion of sentence.
+Patron: Carr Summary as introduced:

 Restoration of civil rights.
 Provides for the automatic restoration of a felon's civil right to be eligible to vote upon the completion of his sentence, including any term of probation or parole, and the payment of all restitution, fines, costs, and fees assessed as a result of the felony conviction.
-01/06/14 House: Referred to Committee on Privileges and Elections 01/22/14 House: Assigned P & E sub: Constitutional Amendments 01/27/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 600 Condominium Act; conversion condominiums, special provisions.
-Patron: Herring Summary as introduced: Condominium Act; conversion condominiums; special provisions.
+02/12/14 House: Left in Privileges and Elections Notes: City position: support HB 600 Condominium Act; conversion condominiums, special provisions.
+Patron: Herring Summary as introduced:

+Condominium Act; conversion condominiums; special provisions.
 Extends to tenants with one or more minor children who live within 150 percent of the federal poverty guidelines the right to continue to occupy their apartment or unit or at least one of equal size and overall quality under a lease agreement, even though their apartment or unit will be converted to a condominium.
 Under current law, the locality must enact an ordinance to afford these rights, and currently such rights are available to elderly or disabled tenants.

-01/07/14 House: Referred to Committee on General Laws 01/10/14 House: Assigned GL sub: Subcommittee #1 01/14/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 601 Absentee voting; allows voters to vote absentee in person without an excuse.
-Patron: Herring Summary as introduced:
+02/12/14 House: Left in General Laws

+Notes: City position: support

+HB 601 Absentee voting; allows voters to vote absentee in person without an excuse.

+Patron: Herring

+Summary as introduced: